Nadeem743894/Datacentric/README.md

 - [ ] Describe the [modelling strategy](/docs/5.ModelBuilding/ModellingStrategy.md).
 Some of this information can be copied from the [project scoping](/docs/0.ProjectManagement/ProjectScoping.md) document.
 - [ ] Produce a [baseline report](/docs/5.ModelBuilding/Model/Baseline/Baseline%20Model.md) for the first model developed.
 - [ ] Produce a [model report](/docs/5.ModelBuilding/Model/Model%201/ModelReport.md) for each model iteration.
 This should contain information on the changes to the model and the reasoning.
-- [ ] Complete a [Final Report](/docs/5.ModelBuilding/Model/FinalModelReport.md) for the best model identified/evaluated on the hold-out test set.
+- [ ] Complete a [final report](/docs/5.ModelBuilding/Model/FinalModelReport.md) for the best model identified/evaluated on the hold-out test set.
 - [ ] Log new models for version control with [DVC](/docs/Guidance/DVC.md), stored in the [model directory](/models/README.md).
 - [ ] Track experiments with [DVC](/docs/Guidance/DVC.md).